nkdAgility/azure-devops-migration-tools/docs/Reference/Processors/index.md

 Processor | Data Type | Description
 ----------|-----------|------------
 [WorkItemTrackingProcessor](./WorkItemTrackingProcessor.md) | Work Items | Migrated any number of work items, their revisions, links, & attcahments
+[TfsTeamSettingsProcessor](./TfsTeamSettingsProcessor.md) | Teams | Migrate Teams and Team Settings to a new environment

 ### Processor Options